What Is the Codice Fiscale or Italian Tax ID?

-- Applying for Italian citizenship (or dual Italian-American citizenship)
+- Applying for Italian citizenship (dual citizenship)

 - Opening a bank account in Italy